Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/K8s_helm_deploy.md

-# Deploy VisionOnEdge solution on AKS and AKS-HCI using our Helm Chart
+# Deploy VisionOnEdge solution onto AKS/AKS-HCI using our Helm Chart

 Kubernetes provides a distributed platform for containerized applications.
 In this tutorial, you will learn how to deploy VisionOnEdge solution to an Azure Kubernetes Service (AKS) cluster on the cloud or Azure Stack HCI (AKS-HCI).